Sail the Day Away on the Pez Vela in Culebra

 As I said earlier, our plan was to hike to the lighthouse, so Captain Bill directed us to the trailhead for the path that would lead us there.
 He also told us where the best snorkeling was from this beach.

 Everyone on the boat opted to first hike to the lighthouse.
 We all set off on a 15-minuted hike that afforded some amazing views.
 We spent a long while up at the lighthouse, and we got some beautiful photos.
-The other couple went back to the boat a little early to get in some snorkeling.
+Afterwards, we get in some snorkeling.

 The usual full-day trip can be customized to your likes/desires — whether it is fishing, snorkeling, swimming with the turtles, or a combination of all of these.
 They usually make a stop at Tortuga Beach on Culebrita to swim with turtles and play in the "baths".
 During the usual trip, they also drag fishing lines behind the boat while en route, so usually there is fresh fish for lunch (though Captain Bill can customize lunch to your preferences).
 He also offers deep sea fishing trips, and private charters.

-Captain Bill’s prices vary depending on each trip, but the usual all-day sail starts at about $125 per person, lunch, drinks, snacks and snorkel equipment included.
+Captain Bill’s prices vary depending on each trip, with lunch, drinks, snacks and snorkel equipment included.
 Private charters, family rates, deep sea fishing charters, and other options can be worked out.